Ebarashi/LInkerAttack/README.md

 To compile the injected library type: gcc scanFake.c --shared -fPIC -ldl -o .so.6

-*The secret binary file is already included with the changed dynamic section params.
+*The secret binary file is already included with the changed dynamic section params, it's named sec.

 After completing these steps , type ./sec and you have the program running! and each type you type the password into the console it will be sent to the server.